-The junior convertible trust preferred securities are considered contingent payment debt instruments under the federal income tax regulations.
-As with our floating rate convertible securities, we are required to deduct interest in an amount greater than our reported interest expense.
-These deductions generate deferred taxes of approximately \$2.6 million per year.
+The 2006 and 2007 junior convertible trust preferred securities are considered contingent payment debt instruments under the federal income tax regulations.
+We are required to deduct interest in an amount greater than our reported interest expense.
+In 2008, these deductions will generate deferred taxes of approximately \$8.5 million.